Lead generation is essential for driving sales and growing an online business.

 Now that we've explored four key components of any landing page builder, let's take a look at 14 of our favorite options.

-The Best 14 Landing Page Builders for Any Business
+Best Landing Page Builders

 The software is suitable for single users, small teams, large teams, and even agencies managing multiple pages.
 You can simply add more paid features as you need them.

 For beginners, the software walks you through the process of building a fully-customized landing page, starting with one of the hundreds of tried-and-tested templates.
+The free version gives you access to 13 templates that are geared toward specific industries and content offers and page-level analytics to help you measure your success.

 For more advanced users, there are a host of tools and technologies to play with.
 One of the most advanced features is the capability for personalization to individuals, utilizing your existing HubSpot contacts and data.
 The builder also features HubSpot's advanced analytics tools and testing software so you can optimize your page to capture as many leads as possible.